Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ## Bar charts

 Line charts are used to compare different values that are hierarchically equivalent.
 In bar graphs each variable should consistently be represented using one color.
 Multiple colors can be used if there is more than one variable, but each variable has its own color.
-For detailed documentation on bar charts, view the `Data visualization design specs`.
+For detailed documentation on bar charts, view the [design specs](https://xd.adobe.com/view/41b99309-6276-4988-95d6-adbff614ab54-14ea/screen/c37cbe44-7c30-45dd-a9c1-00856f5a11f4).

 ### Vertical column charts